xeoron/frenamer/README.md

 sequential number, dry run mode to see what changes will be made without making them, to search recursively through the file-system, ignore changing folder names, and even target files by file-extension.

-This is Perl based program that works best on *nix based systems, such as Linux, OpenBSD, and Mac OS X.
+This is Perl based program that works best on *nix based systems, such as Linux, OpenBSD, and macOS X->13.
 Note: It can run on Microsoft Windows, but is not fine-tuned for it

 to install